enebular/docs/en/InfoMotion/InfoMotionTool.md

 #InfoType templates

-The default graph is `DataLogger` Infomotion.
+The default graph is `DataLogger` InfoMotion.
 `Data Logger` simply logs data to the screen.

 Here are avaiable templates that can be pre-made.